Creechie/Weight-Tracker/README.md

 ## Features

 * Calculates what I'm calling a "Rolling TDEE Value" (Total Daily Energy Expenditure).
-  * The app will start you off with an estimate of the amount of calories you should each each day to achieve you personal goal.
+  * The app will start you off with an estimate of the amount of calories you should consume each day to achieve you personal goal.
   * Over time, as more data is entered, this estimate gets more and more accurate as it adjusts on the fly to your calorific intake and weight fluxuations.
 * Graphs that give valuable insight on progress
 * Data importing/exporting makes it possible to quickly tranfer all of your progress if curently using another tool or spreadsheet